Which international destinations are reopening to tourists?

 France was the most visited country in the world before the coronavirus pandemic.

-Now, like the rest of the EU, restrictions are currently in place on all nonessential travel from outside the Schengen Zone (a grouping of 26 countries which normally have open borders).
+While restrictions were previously in place on all nonessential travel from outside the Schengen Zone (a grouping of 26 countries which normally have open borders), the measures are due to be lifted for 15 countries outside of the EU, including Australia, Canada and Japan.

-Travelers who do enter the country, with the exception of EU citizens or arrivals from the UK, will be subject to a compulsory 14-day quarantine until at least July 24.
+At present all travelers who enter France, with the exception of EU citizens, are subject to a compulsory 14-day quarantine.

+UK citizens were previously exempt from this measure.
+However, this was recently amended in response to the UK's decision to apply its mandatory 14-day quarantine, which is set to be amended soon, to arrivals from France.

-Although the government is slowly lifting lockdown measures, with car journeys of up to 100 kilometers now allowed and beaches beginning to reopen, officials have made it clear the country is in no hurry to ease border restrictions for international travelers.
+Although the government has been slowly lifting lockdown measures, with car journeys of up to 100 kilometers now allowed and beaches beginning to reopen, officials have previously made it clear the country is in no hurry to ease border restrictions for international travelers..

-"Since the start of the crisis, the closure of the borders is the rule, and the authorization to cross a border is the exception.

-"We have to keep this protection in place, this will not change soon," French Interior Minister Christophe Castane said during a televised news conference earlier this month.

-Prime Minister Edouard Philippe recently announced a $19.4 billion stimulus package to boost its ailing tourism sector.
+Prime Minister Edouard Philippe recently announced a $19.4 billion stimulus package to boost France's ailing tourism sector.

 "What is good for tourism is often good for France, what strikes tourism strikes France," he said during a news conference.